 Here's an example; same sim, but with vel scaled to 2, disturbance block size halved, and including a gas dissipation to fade the smoke over time.
 It gets more of a rolling, high detail mushroom cloud vibe:

 While here I've scaled v down to 0.5, and lowered disturbance as well to compensate.
 This lets the density lead the velocity a little more, making for a cleaner shape that follows the particle motion better, not as chaotic as the previous one (but maybe a bit less fun too)

 I also used a wrangle to set @density on the particles before going to the rasterize node, this way I can fade the density via @nage, so there's not such an obvious density pop-off when the particles die.
 It's at this point the pyro source node isn't really doing anything, should probably delete it.

-Using the same ramp trick, I made a wrangle to set some divergence per particle at the start of their life, then quickly go down to 0 so that it doesn't break the rest of the sim.
+Using the same ramp trick from earlier, I made a wrangle to set some divergence per particle at the start of their life, then quickly go down to 0 so that it doesn't break the rest of the sim.
 Making sure divergence is added to the list of attributes on the rasterize node, and adding it to the volume source dop, things get interesting:

 The first few frames fill out much more quickly, as the positive divergence pushes the sim out as if there's a lot of gas being released, which in turn makes the end of the sim look a lot bigger, chaotic, dangerous.

 Turns out getting that high-res smoke look isn't too hard, and this feels like a solid base to build on.
 All seems obvious in hindsight, and everyone else seemed to understand it, I'm just an idiot.
 Good to plug this hole in my knowledge though!